SylvainLargent/Modified_Tello_driver_package_with_PI_closed_loop/README.md

 Here an example of the config file of the mocap /opt/ros/melodic/share/mocap_optitrack/config/mocap.yaml

-#
-# Definition of all trackable objects
-# Identifier corresponds to Trackable ID set in Tracking Tools
-#
 rigid_bodies:
     '24':                                                           //MODIFY THE ID NUMBER of your rigid body in the mocaptitrack interface
         pose: Robot_1/pose